The quality of the produced key is highly dependent on:

 Adjusts the depth of the shadows that are generated.
 The default is 100%.

-The Despill controls allow you to vary the removal of the background color that has spilled into the foreground.
-You can adjust the foreground color range that is despilled, as well as adjusting the hue for the areas containing the spill.
+The Despill controls allow you to vary the background color removal from the foreground, adjust the foreground color range that is despilled, as well as allowing you to adjust the hue for the areas containing the spill.

-Controls the strength of the spill removal.
+Controls the strength of the effect.
 The default is 100% with full despill.
-Reduce the value to see if any colors other than the background are being despilled as well.
-If you see other colors are being despilled, you can use the Cutoff control to correct that.
+Reduce the value to see if other colors than the background are being despilled as well.

-Controls the range of colors that are despilled from the original background picked color.
-For example, yellow and light blue may also be despilled by default due to having a close color distance from green/blue screens.
-Adjusting the Cutoff can reduce the despill effect for those pixels and so preserve the original foreground colors.
+Controls the range of colors that are despilled by color distance from the original background picked color.
+For example, yellow and light blue may also be despilled by default.
+Adjusting the Cutoff can exclude both colors from the despill range and so preserve the original foreground colors.

 Changes the hue of the despilled area.